 From the abstract

-The share of elderly road users in total traffic is increasing in Germany as well as in most other OECD countries.
+The share of older road users in total traffic is increasing in Germany as well as in most other OECD countries.
 To ensure mobility and road safety for this group, special requirements have to be considered in transport system design.

 Signal program design, intersection layout, control strategies, and technical design of signal lights are covered.
-The paper closes with conclusions on how well elderly road users are considered in traffic signal standards already.
+The paper closes with conclusions on how well older road users are considered in traffic signal standards already.
 It also highlights the need to apply such regulations in practice, despite goal conflicts and financial constraints.